Solutions to Deforestation

 What you can do

 Right now Greenpeace is pressuring US corporation Herackles Farms to halt a project that would bulldoze a massive plot of rainforest in Cameroon to make room for a palm oil plantation.
-Tell the CEO of Herackles to stop this forest destruction before it's too late.
+Tell Herackles to stop this forest destruction before it's too late.

 Wield your consumer power!